Reservoir Memory Machines as Neural Computers: Experiments and Results

 For tasks which aim at storing information and recalling it in the same order, such as copy and repeat copy, we suggest to use the state sequence $1, \ldots, T, 1, \ldots, T, \ldots, 1, \ldots, T$, i.e.\ to enumerate each input vector and then recall each vector to generate the copy.
 This is equivalent to the proof of Theorem~\ref{thm:copy}.

-For associative recall tasks, such as associative recall and \sigCopy, we suggest to write each block that could be recalled to memory and set the memory address to zero otherwise.
-More specifically, for \sigCopy\ the state sequence is zero almost everywhere except after each block of $256$ where it is $1$ for marker one and $2$ for marker two.
+For block-wise recall tasks, such as \sigCopy, image recall, and associative recall we suggest to store the state after each block in memory and load it when recalling the block.
+Otherwise, the memory address should be zero.
+More specifically, for \sigCopy\ the state sequence is zero except after each block of $256$ where it is $1$ for marker one and $2$ for marker two.
+For image recall, the address is $1$ at positions 29, 57, etc.\ and zero otherwise.
 For associative recall the state sequence is $0, 0, 0, 0, 0, 1, 0, 0, 2, \ldots$, i.e.\ we mark each block of 3, except the first one, and recall the index of the state to be recalled after the presented item.

 For FSM learning we use the ground-truth FSM to provide the state labels.
 We also evaluate the alternative of first learning an FSM from data and using that to provide labels.